FanaticPythoner/AutoAi/README.md

 AutoAi is a high-level AI automation library that allows things like automatic training for a large amount of differents models and automatic data preprocessing.
 Support custom class implementation, making it work on any neural network you can imagine.

 ## Update: ##

-- Added support for custom neural network implementation with the [*ICustomWrapper*](https://github.com/FanaticPythoner/AutoAi#icustomwrapper-interface) interface
+- Added support in the [*AutoPreprocessor*](https://github.com/FanaticPythoner/AutoAi#autopreprocessor-class) for applying custom functions (or lambda) on specific columns at specific time using the *addApplyFunctionForColumn* method
-- Added a dynamic Keras model in the AutoTrainer default class that changes dynamically according to the training data
-- Added a dynamic LSTM Keras model in the AutoTrainer default class that changes dynamically according to the training data
-- Added the [*AutoPreprocessor*](https://github.com/FanaticPythoner/AutoAi#autopreprocessor-class) Plot function
-- Added support for clearing unwanted models after training in the [*AIModel*](https://github.com/FanaticPythoner/AutoAi#aimodel-class) class
+- Added example for the *addApplyFunctionForColumn* method in the [*AutoPreprocessor*](https://github.com/FanaticPythoner/AutoAi#autopreprocessor-class)
-- Added support for VIF (Variable Inflation Factors) Elimination feature selection
-- Added multiple examples
-- Added support for ignoring columns in scaling
-- Changed the [*AutoTrainer*](https://github.com/FanaticPythoner/AutoAi#autotrainer-class) list implementation for easier understanding

 ### Language: ###